-Six new postdoc positions are funded by eSSENCE in Uppsala in 2017-2018.
+Six new postdoc and researcher positions are funded by eSSENCE in Uppsala in 2017-2018.
 The projects and the principal investigators are

 The first project is data driven and a collaboration between Uppsala and Lund Universities.
 In the second project, machine learning will be used for semi-automatic interpretation of handwritten material in collaboration with the University Library.
 Computational methods will be applied to problems in developmental biology in the third project in a collaboration with Karolinska Institute.
 The Departments of Cell and Molecular Biology and Information Technology work together to improve functional network models in the fourth project.
 The multipole method will be implemeted on parallel computers in an industrial collaboration in the fifth project, Methods from statistical physics will be applied to electoral data from Stockholm city in the last project.
 New partnerships and new applications for eSSENCE are found in all projects.